 - complete one of the ALEKS learning modules and retake the assessment.

-No, the score will be available to your adviser and used only to place you in the class that you are most likely to succeed.
+No, the score will be available to your adviser and used only to place you in the class in which you are most likely to succeed.